qcade/ruby-driver-dse/README.md

 # We can access particular items in the result-set via array dereference
 p results[1]

-# Run a query against a different graph, but don't mess with the session default.
+# Run a query against a different graph, but don't mess with the cluster default.
 results = session.execute_graph('g.V().count()', graph_name: 'my_other__graph')

 # Create a Graph Options object that we can save off and use.
 The graph_options arg to execute_graph